macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 10: September 21, 2018

+**Today's Progress**: #R3D10 I've been awarded a free ticket to the 2018 freeCodeCamp JAMstack hackathon!
+Thank you!
+Still can't believe it.
+I have to study more now.
+JS practice with kata "101 Dalmatians - squash the bugs, not the dogs!", "Count the Monkeys!" & "How many stairs will Suzuki climb in 20 years?" #Codewars #100DaysOfCode #javascript

+**Thoughts:** Rank 4,373 @ Codewars

 ## Day 9: September 20, 2018

 **Today's Progress**: #R3D9 RegEx are tough but it's worth the effort.
 My daily JS training with kata "Be Concise I - The Ternary Operator", "Be Concise II - I Need Squares" & "Squash the bugs" #Codewars #100DaysOfCode #javascript